grscheller/scheller-linux-archive/fpinscala/src/main/scala/fpinscala/testing/README.md

 Chapter 8.

-Exploring how to decouple the specification of program behavior from<br>
-the creation of test cases while working through the exercises in<br>
-"Functional Programming in Scala" by Paul Chiusana and Runar Bjarnason.
+Exploring how to decouple the specification of program behavior from the creation of test cases while working through the exercises in "Functional Programming in Scala" by Paul Chiusana and Runar Bjarnason.

 ### Package [fpinscala.testing](Gen.scala)